haacked/haacked.com/_posts/2014-08-14-pay-for-performance.markdown

 So even if you decide to continue on a pay for performance system, market forces necessitate that you adjust pay to market value.
 Or continue selling your employees a story about how they should stay out of "loyalty".
 This story is never bidirectional.

+And what should you do if someone tries to take advantage of the system and consistently underperforms?
+You fire them.
+They are not upholding their side of the exchange.
+Most of the time, people _want_ to do good work.
+Optimize for that scenario.
+People will have occasional ruts.
+Help them through it.
+That's what the separate performance reviews are for.
+It provides a means of providing candid feedback without the extra charged atmosphere that money can bring to the discussion.

 ## The Netflix model

 This is one area where I think the [Netflix model is very interesting](http://www.slideshare.net/reed2001/culture-1798664).
 They try to pay top of market for each employee using the following test: